Welcome to the INTOSAI Performance Audit Subcommittee (PAS) website

 PAS online meeting 25 and 26 May 2021 (1-3 PM Central European Time)

 Meeting documents have been posted under PAS online meeting 25-26 May 2021.

 Online workshop on performance audit 23 February 2021

-INTOSAI Professional Standards Committee´s (PSC) online workshop on performance auditing, which took place on 23rd February, attracted a number of dedicated participants.
+A number of dedicated performance audit experts participated in the INTOSAI Professional Standards Committee´s (PSC) online workshop on performance auditing 23 February.
 The session was part of a series of workshops focusing on the clarity and sufficiency of INTOSAI pronouncements under Component 1 of the Strategic Development Plan 2020-2022.
 The first phase of Component 1 concluded that there was a need for further analysis of the framework in order to better define, scope and plan its future development.

 More information about the series of workshop sessions as part of the Component 1 review (including minutes) is to be found on the PSC website.
-You can read more about PAS involvement in Component 1 and more about the workshop on performance auditing (including discussion questions) here.
+You can read more about PAS involvement in Component 1 and more about the workshop on performance auditing (including discussion questions) here (under construction).

 It has come to our attention that groups of SAIs and individual SAIs are producing interesting publications that are highly relevant for performance auditors.
 We recommend that you have a look at some recent publications: